 To compare the address space fragmentation of NVMalloc and malloc, we perform one million allocations and deallocations (in various ratios) of random, uniformly distributed sizes between 10 B and 4 KB, recording the total and external fragmentation (see Table 2).
-12 The results confirm that NVMalloc produces equivalent or better fragmentation as a modern version of malloc.
+The results confirm that NVMalloc produces equivalent or better fragmentation compared with glibc malloc.

-Table 2 also shows the slowdown that NVMalloc imposes relative to malloc). malloc is faster for several reasons: most importantly, NVMalloc cannot cache allocations because this would contravene our wear leveling goals, and the malloc code is highly optimized after two decades of development.
-Our benchmarking tool, which essentially performs only memory allocations and deallocations, is not the best yardstick for measuring allocator overhead; therefore, we also perform tests on a real world data-intensive application: Memcached [27].
+Table 2 also shows the slowdown that NVMalloc imposes relative to malloc.
+Malloc is faster for several reasons: most importantly, NVMalloc cannot cache allocations because this would contravene our wear leveling goals.

+Our benchmarking tool, which essentially performs only memory allocations and deallocations, is not the best yardstick for measuring allocator overhead; therefore, we also perform tests on a real world dataintensive application: Memcached.

-Table 3 compares Memcached version 1.4.7 using (a) its own slab allocator, (b) malloc, and (c) NVMalloc.
+For a more realistic assessment of overhead, Table 3 compares Memcached using (a) its own slab allocator, (b) malloc, and (c) NVMalloc.
 The experiment sends put and delete requests in a loop embedded within the Memcached code to avoid measuring RPC overhead.
-There are two sets of experiments: (1) requests of random, uniformly distributed value sizes between 10 B and 4 KB, and (2) fixed 1 KB values.
-The keys are always 10 bytes.
-Setting the don't-allocate time to one second (from zero) influences results by at most 1.5%.
-We measured
+There are two sets of experiments: (1)

-12To make the comparison fair, we set the time that free blocks have to spend in the don't-allocate list to zero-when set to non-null values, the space consumption grew by exactly the rate of deallocations multiplied by this time setting (we tested for 10 ms and 50 ms and observed the expected results).
+&lt;sup>13For a fair comparison, we set the time that free blocks spend in the don't-allocate list to zero-when set to non-null values, the space consumption grew by exactly the rate of deallocations multiplied by this time setting (we tested for 10 ms and 50 ms and observed the expected results).